Top Things to do in Custer, SD and Custer State Park

 South Dakota is rich (not with gold-filled mountains) with history, culture, beauty, recreation, wildlife, and, of course, booze.
 And one city in South Dakota checks off just about every one of these boxes: Custer.

 The list of things to do in Custer, SD and the surrounding Black Hills is chock full adventure and should be on everyone’s travel bucket list.
 Seriously.

 Psst: Vacationing in South Dakota?
 We have a bunch of guides.
-Browse them all here or see the post below:
+Browse them all here.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**

 Map of Things to do in Custer, SD

 HOW TO USE THIS MAP: To view the layers and see the names of the places on this map, click the tab in the top left corner.
 You can select the check marks to show or hide certain layers.
 If you select the icons on the map, you will get more information about the point of interest.